 This one has a solid surface cook top that cooks really quickly – much more quicker than gas so it’s fabulous for energy efficiency!
 Plus its so easy to clean.

 I hate cleaning gas stove grates!
 I’m a messy cook so this is such a dream to keep looking nice and clean!

-The new style of stoves that are becoming really poplar are induction stoves.
-They are supposed to be the best at energy efficiency and they have a solid surface cooktop as well.
+The new style of solid surface stoves that are becoming very popular are induction stoves.
+They are the best stove for energy efficiency.

 I’m loving our Frigidaire french door style refrigerator!
 It has a no-smudge stainless steel finish so it always looks great and not covered in fingerprints!

 We painted our entire kitchen my go to gray color – Sherwin Williams Mindful Gray!
 I’ve used this on most of our main floor and it’s stunning in the kitchen.